 While there are some people out there that will frown upon working with Fae spirits, the important thing to remember here is that the Fae are ancient beings, just as deities are.
 Keep in mind that many Fae are wary of humans because of the way they’ve been treated by our kind in the past.
 They demand respect because they have more than earned it, so approaching them should be done with the same dedication and honesty that you would approach a deity with.
 As long as you approach the Fae with the right intention and from a place of honor, they will return that same energy back to you.

 Ash, our resident kitchen witch, especially loves to honor her Fae spirits during the spring equinox by giving them a traditional feast!
-Today, she’s sharing her own Ostara recipe for Fae Frittata Muffins that are specially made for her own Fae spirits, but can also be made to honor spring itself!
+She’s sharing her own Ostara recipe for Fae Frittata Muffins that are specially made for her own Fae spirits, but can also be made to honor spring itself.

 8 oz cream cheese

 A sprig of fresh basil, chopped

 Salt & Pepper

 Start by cleansing/blessing your space and ingredients.
 You can do this by burning your preferred smudge stick (such as sage or rosemary) or simply lighting a white candle and walking it around your kitchen before placing it on the counter.